How to break up with someone

 Dividing up shared belongings: If there’s stuff that belongs to both of you, you probably won’t get to keep everything you want.
 Work out what’s really important, and be willing to let some other things go.

-Can you stay friends?
+Can you stay friends after breaking up?

 Next Steps